Prospective PhD Candidates

 Please visit the websites of the Institutes for an overview of academic staff and indicate the name of the intended supervisor in the application form.

 Requirements for admission to the PhD programme are stated in the PhD Regulations.
-Once you meet these requirements and you have found a supervisor, you can apply for admission to the Graduate School of Governance & Global Affairs by completing the Application Form for Admission and sending it to the Graduate School.
+Once you meet these requirements and you have found a supervisor, you can apply for admission to the Graduate School of Governance & Global Affairs by completing the Application Form for Admission.
 This form is intended for formal, academic admission to the doctorate programme and should be submitted before the start of your programme.

 You are advised to submit your complete application at least two months before the start of your PhD programme.
 If you will need a visa and/or residence permit, please submit your application at least three months before the starting date of your programme.
 The supervisor has to confirm that s/he is willing to accept you as a candidate (promovendus) before any further steps can be taken.
 The formal decision on admission rests with the Dean of the Graduate School.
 Upon admission, the PhD candidate (and supervisor) will receive a formal letter of acceptance from the Dean.
 For more information about the admission procedure, please contact the Graduate School.